-Multimodal: You will be presenting your arguments orally to class both as an individual and as part of a group.
+Multimodal: You will be presenting your arguments orally to class both as an individual and as part of a group, using multiple modes of presentation such as audio and visual.

 Research: ENGL 1B will include a library orientation conducted by a trained librarian to introduce the library and basic research strategies that you will need to complete upper-division coursework, including locating materials, using them effectively (e.g., quoting, paraphrasing, summarizing), and citing them properly.